rsobrado/IndecommTest/README.md

 # Turing Challenge

-This project is a frontend engineer challenge proposed by [Turing.com](Turing.com).

-It consists of a simple responsive UI to visualize the last tweets from @makeschool, @newsycombinator and @ycombinator.
+It consists of a simple responsive UI to visualize the last tweets from your timele

 This project was done using Angular 7 and Bootstrap 4.